germandroide/CYBote/README.md

 *   Runs in **any browser**
 ---
 ## 📥 Installation
+Try it here, you can swithch to EN/ES langs
 Since CYBote is a **Single-File Application (SFA)**, installation is not needed
 1. just go to https://cybote-alpha.gercompanyman.workers.dev/
 2. Open it in your browser (Chrome, Brave, Edge).